-Going back to our interview with Michele Puccio, he shares this example of how progress report influence your performance:
+Going back to our interview with IT distribution company, Arrow, Michele Puccio shares this example of how progress report influence your performance:

 “In the beginning of the week, you decide to call 5 new customers.
 You write it down and have it under your nose.
 By the end of the week, you will call 5 new customers.
 You have made the commitment, communicated it to the rest of the team, and now need to honor this.”Michele Puccio

 Progress report templates are made to save time for everyone, so it is illogical to spend most of your workday on writing them.
 This can be easily aided by reporting tools.
 Many teams use Google docs or emails to do this.

 That being said, it is better to use tools that are specifically developed with progress reports in mind and allow you to automate the process of writing them.
 Availability and accessibility are key for an excellent progress report.
-Be sure to check out Weekdone to make your reporting process a breeze.

 The key to progress reports is regularity.
 Progress reports need to be done at least on a monthly basis, though weekly is encouraged.
 With a notification system integrated in Weekdone, you ensure that everybody remembers to send their reports in time.